Missoula Tricos – Sunny Side Up

 Tricos are crawler nymphs, and are found in the riffles.
 This is where to start looking for the trico clouds, over the riffles.
 But trout rarely feed on tricos in riffles.
 Not enough caloric intake for the energy expended to feed in the faster water.
 So the best trico water is a riffle that opens up into a pool.
 The trout set up in the pools and feed on the tricos coming out of the riffle.
 This also explains why the spinner is more effective in pools.
 The adults are drying their wings, then leaving the surface, while the spinners are floating downstream in the last throes of life.
 The spinner is simply on the water longer.

 In Missoula, the Clark Fork River and Bitterroot boast excellent trico water for fly fisherman.
 Those rivers are a little lower gradient and have more areas of slower water.
 While the tricos will appear on the Blackfoot River and Rock Creek, high gradients mean the areas where fish feed on tricos are limited.
 Once you’ve located fish eating tricos, on any Missoula river, you’re going to find them there as long as the tricos hatch.
 Tricos are very consistent, and the trout count on that daily meal.
 They emerge at the same time, in the same way, and the trout are almost trained to be there to eat.
-It’s one of the most appealing factors about the tricos, their consistency.
+It’s one of the most appealing factors about the tricos to anglers and fishing guides, their consistency.

 With the small size of the fly, it’s also a time for small tippets.
 Tricos demand 5 or 6X, so they float correctly on the water.
 A soft tippet material is preferable for this hatch.
 Our favorite is the Trouthunter tippet.
 Quite soft, and it also comes in half sizes, to provide exact matching with a bit of extra strength.
 The least effective tippet for tricos is Maxima.
 It’s such a stiff mono that it often impedes the flies natural float.
 It can be done, but there are other products that make it easier.